There's at least 160 mph and 0-60 in 4.2 seconds in there somewhere..!

 - 25.0 Amp Conductor Spec (28/2.46 mm (best estimate))

 I needed to source a supply of cable for my modifications and extensions.
-Black for gnd (16.5 & 25.0 Amp sizes); and gray (also 16.5 & 25.0 Amp sizes) for everything else.
+Black for gnd (16.5 & 25.0 Amp sizes); and gray (also 16.5 & 25.0 Amp sizes) for most of everything else.
 Gray being not a primary colour on any of the looms and of which can be traced back to the original it's joined to, and black is black...
+I also used red for power feed extensions or modifications.
 I could have bought a selection of colours to match things up, but as I didn't know how much I would need of each colour and wire size, it made sense to just get a good length of a single colour in the sizes I wanted...

 ii.
 Connectors: A pack of Lucas style bullet connectors came with the main loom.
 Also, the lights and some of the loom endings had brass bullet fixings already crimped on the ends.
 And having seen how these function I was not happy as they are very exposed and susceptible to all sorts of environmental influences, and during my effort to fit them (before I made the decision to consign them to the bin) I had to bend some of the connector sockets to make the bullet end fit...
 I really was not impressed with these so I changed them for more robust spade connectors.